rancher/kim/README.md

 `kim` enables building `k3s`-local images by installing a DaemonSet Pod that runs both `buildkitd` and `kim agent` and exposing the gRPC endpoints for these active agents in your cluster via a Service.
-Once installed, the `kim` CLI can inspect your installation and communicate with the backend daemons for image building and manipulation with merely the KUBECONFIG that was available when invoking `kim install`.
+Once installed, the `kim` CLI can inspect your installation and communicate with the backend daemons for image building and manipulation with merely the KUBECONFIG that was available when installing the builder.
 When building `kim` will talk directly to the `buildkit` service but all other interactions with the underlying containerd/CRI are mediated by the `kim agent` (primarily because the `containerd` "smart client" code assumes a certain level of co-locality with the `containerd` installation).